syyunn/pinns-playground-tech-stacks/README.md

 ## Visualization
 Includes viuslization of dynamic change of weights/bias of `NN` while on training.
+For refernce of on-spot visualization while on traning, check [tf-playground](https://playground.tensorflow.org/)
 ### Libraries
 `D3`